Chapter 1: The Magic Shop

 "I'm not.
 I have a cute face, but my insides are disgusting.
 I'm nobody important, but I do have one thing Melina doesn't…."

 "I know about magic," Teddy swore he saw Karly's eyes change to resemble a cat's.
-But if they changed they switched back so quick that he wasn't sure; maybe since she mentioned magic teddy's mind was overreacting and making up fantastical situations.
+But if they changed they switched back so quickly that he wasn't sure; maybe since she mentioned magic teddy's mind was overreacting and making up fantastical situations.

 "How'd your eyes do that?!"